drbakerusa/Game-Manager/README.md

 ### Launch Game

 Option 1 on the Library menu is "Launch Game."
-This option will display all games in your library for which a valid executable has been specified.
+This option will display all games in your library for which a valid [executable path](#managing-executable-paths) has been specified.
 Selecting a game will launch the executable and show the game details.

 ### Adding a New Game